Plone consultant and integrator. Plone and OSS evangelist. Plone Conference 2010 Organiser. Director of Netsight, UK. Current board member.

 - Attended all but the first Plone Conference, and spoken at almost all of them.
-Last year I was the chair of the Programme Committee and have been responsible for organising the talks and timetime for the Plone Conference 2009.
-I also coordinated the Open Spaces day.
+In 2009 I was the chair of the Programme Committee and also coordinated the Open Spaces day.

 - I attended the Plone Strategic Planning Summit in San Francisco in 2008

 - Netsight was involved in the re-design of the plone.org site, and produced the visual design for the site, and produced the Plone Brochure.